eltapir/p5.start2d.js/README.md

 ## Before using this extension, keep in mind that :
 * It is created to use as a quick boilerplate for the creation of sketches which has to be exported.
 * It is only tested in latest chrome / firefox.
-* If p5.js didn't exist I wood never have written this extension.
+* If p5.js didn't exist I would never have written this extension.

 ---